obabichev/articles/flask-react-heroku-netlify/part1/part1.md

         └── __init__.py
 ```

-And the architecture of the app is the simplest at the current moment.
-We have only a Flask app that we run locally on the port 5000:
+The architecture of the app is quite simple.
+We have only a Flask app that we run locally on port 5000:

 ![20](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/00.03.simple-flask-structure2.png)

 #### Add environment in PyCharm

-If you use PyCharm and open the project with it you can get a
+If you open the project with PyCharm you might get
-small problem that IDE say you `Unresolved reference 'flask'`.
+the following error `Unresolved reference 'flask'`.
-Here you can say that `I installed it 3 minutes ago` and you
-will be right but IDE knows nothing about it.
+It might be confusing because Flask was installed a few minutes ago,
+but in fact IDE doesn't recognize this installation.

 ![14](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/Screenshot_2020-04-24_at_20.33.25.png)

-The problem that IDE may use another environment (global one for example)
+The problem with the IDE is that may use another environment
-and you need to choose the local environment for this project implicitly.
+(the global one for example).
+You need to select the local
+environment for this project.

-To solve this problem you need to open PyCharm Preferences and find the `Project interpreter` tab:
+To solve this problem you need to open PyCharm Preferences and
+find the `Project interpreter` tab:

 ![15](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/Screenshot_2020-04-24_at_20.36.51.png)

-On this tab, you need to press the `Add` button (on the right side from the current interpreter)
+On this tab, you need to press the `Add` button (on the right side
+from the current interpreter)
 and select `bin/python` file from your project interpreter:

 ![17](https://oob-bucket-prod.s3.eu-central-1.amazonaws.com/1/6/Screenshot_2020-04-24_at_20.40.54.png)